 - He also goes to the Bar With No Name mentioned above.

 - The Penguin's place of business tends to be this for the Mafia types.
 Doesn't always work out.
 Two Face: Year One had the freaks take it over, until the SWAT team invaded, killing all the expendable lackeys.
 And one penguin.
-The bird one, not the human one.
+An actual penguin, not the supervillain.

 - Rorschach of Watchmen fame makes a cameo in a couple of panels.
 In one panel he's breaking Brother Power's fingers.

-- The Iceberg Lounge nightclub (the one run by the Penguin) is one that stands out, both in its popularity to crooks and to Batman if he needs to know something.
+- The Iceberg Lounge nightclub (the one run by the Penguin) is one that stands out, both in its popularity with crooks and with Batman if he needs to know something.

 - In Wanted, Wesley's father reveals he met Wesley's mom at a BGB called "The Masquerade Club" during a sex party.